 In the mid-19th century, animals from the dairy branch of the Hollander-Friesian black-pied cattle from the Netherlands were not common in France.
 Imports only became significant in 1830-40 (in Normandy).
 This Dutch breed was tall, low in muscle mass, had pronounced hook bones and, above all, boasted high milk production (Spindler, 2002).
 The breed gradually spread throughout France, first under the name of “Hollander”.
 It became established in ”sustenance” farms, dairy farms located around large cities at the time, particularly Paris (Denis, 2010).
 There were some farms with Hollander cows in highly populated industrial areas such as northern France (Nord-Pas-De-Calais, Picardie), the Parisian region (Ile-de-France) and the Bordeaux area (Gironde).
 However, other attempts to introduce the breed in rural areas were not very successful, particularly due to the poor adaptation of Hollander cattle to the most common farming conditions at that time.

 In the Netherlands, the control of dairy performance and the creation of bull stud farms occurred in the early 20th century.
-According to Flamant (2011), “the Dutch and the Danish played a pioneering role in this field in the early 20th century by systematically recording individual cow production and by controlling milk quality in herds to provide clear accurate data that could be used by all dairy farmers, for example, for comparison in livestock competitions.”
-France only followed this example after WWI (Contrôle Laitier Beurrier, dairy unions in eastern France (Vissac, 2002; Flamant, 2011In parallel, in the late 19th century and early 20th century, a veritable dairy industry began to develop owing to the progress in transportation means and storage techniques.
-Thus, with the development of the railroad and the generalisation of pasteurisation, the Paris milk distribution network out to nearly 300 km (Vatin, 1996).
+According to Flamant (2011), “the Dutch and the Danish played a pioneering role in this field in the early 20th century by systematically recording individual cow production and by controlling milk quality in herds to provide clear, accurate data that could be used by all dairy farmers, for example, for comparison in livestock competitions.”
+France only followed this example after WWI (Contrôle Laitier Beurrier, dairy unions in eastern France (Vissac, 2002; Flamant, 2011)) In parallel, in the late 19th century and early 20th century, a veritable dairy industry began to develop owing to the progress in transportation means and storage techniques.
+Thus, with the development of the railroad and the generalisation of pasteurisation, the Paris milk distribution network spread out to nearly 300 km (Vatin, 1996).

-The importance of the Dutch population and the desire to improve the breed led breeders in northern France to create, in Lille in 1922, the genealogical pedigree for the Hollander breed created under the name of “Herd-Book français de la race Hollandaise”.
+The importance of the Dutch cows’ population and the desire to improve the breed led breeders in northern France to create, in Lille in 1922, the genealogical pedigree for the Hollander breed created under the name of “Herd-Book français de la race Hollandaise”.
 At that time the role of the herdbook was to record those animals that met a “breed standard” and establish their pedigree (recording of births and publication of directories).
 Between WWI and WWII, the population increased significantly, going from 200,000 cows in 1918 to 600,000 cows in 1938 (Denis, 2010).
 The population reached 840,000 head in 1943, representing only 5.2% of the entire French cattle population.
-However, WWI, the French population of the breed had been devastated, and new imports were brought from the Netherlands to rebuild the herds.
+However, during WWI, the French population of the breed had been devastated, and new imports were brought from the Netherlands to rebuild the herds.
 The breed spread mainly in northern France, north-eastern France, the Parisian region and in the South-West.
-The services of the breed association (who maintained the herdbook), now based in Cambrai (northern France), rapidly.
+The demand for services of the breed association (who maintained the herdbook), now based in Cambrai (northern France), grew rapidly.
 Milk records became mandatory for members of the breed association as of 1948, marking the beginning of the relationship between objective, scientific measurements of performance and the pedigree records, the two pillars of genetic selection.